This website (the “Site”) is owned and operated by Richards Kibbe & Orbe LLP (“we”, “our”, and “us”).

 We may also disclose your personal information to third parties where there is a legitimate reason to do so including for the following reasons:

 We store your information in hard copy and in electronic format.
 We use industry standard physical and procedural security measures to protect information from the point of collection to the point of destruction.
-Hard copy information files are restricted to authorised individuals.
-We use, as appropriate, encryption, firewalls, access controls, policies and other procedures to protect information from unauthorised access.
+Hard copy information files are restricted to authorized individuals.
+We use, as appropriate, encryption, firewalls, access controls, policies and other procedures to protect information from authorized access.

 Where appropriate, we use pseudonymisation and / or encryption to protect your information.

-Where data processing is carried out on our behalf by a third party, we will endeavour to ensure that appropriate security measures are in place including to prevent unauthorised disclosure of personal information.
+Where data processing is carried out on our behalf by a third party, we will endeavor to ensure that appropriate security measures are in place including to prevent unauthorized disclosure of personal information.

-We operate internationally and, as such, your data may be transferred to, stored at, and processed by, any of our offices abroad, which are located in the United States of America (“USA”).
+We operate internationally and, as such, your data may be transferred to, stored at, and processed by, any of our offices located in the United States of America (“USA”) and the United Kingdom ("UK").

-The USA is not currently subject to a decision of the European Commission on the adequacy of the protection of personal data.
-However, we shall take appropriate or suitable safeguards in respect of the transfer of your data to the USA by implementing standard data protection clauses adopted by the European Commission.
-Details regarding these safeguards can be obtained from our Data Protection Contact whose details are given in “Contacting us” above.
+We shall take appropriate or suitable safeguards in respect of the transfer of your data by implementing standard data protection clauses adopted by the European Commission and by the state of California.
+Details regarding these safeguards can be obtained from our Data Protection Contacts whose details are given in “Contacting us” above.

 Access to your information and updating your information